What are PAN and TAN?

 - P – Individual.

-- The fifth letter is representing the initial of the cardholder which is an individual’s surname.
+- The fifth letter represents the initial of the cardholder, which is an individual’s surname.

-- While the remaining letters are randomly based, where first four are random number while the last one is an alphabet.
+- The remaining letters are randomly based, where the first four are random numbers while the last one is an alphabet.

 TAN or Tax Deduction Account Number

-TAN stands for Tax Deduction Account Number and it is issued by the Income Tax Department under the Central Government.
-It is a 10-digitalphanumerical number and is issued to every person who is liable to deduct TCS (tax Collected at Source) or TDS (Tax Deducted at Source).
-This is a unique number and as per section 203A of the Income Tax Act, the TAN number shall have to be written on every TDS return filed by the assessee.
+TAN stands for Tax Dedication Account Number, and the Income Tax Department issues it under the Central Government.
+It is a 10-digit alphanumeric number and is issued to every person who is liable to deduct TCS (tax collected at Source) or TDS(Tax Deducted at Source).
+This is a unique number, and as per section 203A of the Income Tax Act, the TAN number shall have to be written on every TDS return filed by the assessee.

 Eligibility

-TAN can be issued to an individual, company, firm or such other assessee who is liable to deduct or collect TDS and TCS.
+TAN can be issued to an individual, company, firm, or other assessee liable to deduct or collect TDS and TCS.

 Structure of TAN

-Here there will be many details which are encoded by using combination of letters as well as numbers and the details of the same are given below:
+Here, there will be many details which are encoded by using a combination of letters as well as numbers, and the details of the same are given below:

 Take an example of TAN as ZDEP01011E

-- The fourth letter is the initial of name of the holder.
+- The fourth letter is the initial of the name of the holder.

-- The fifth letter is single identifying number and this does not have any significance added.
+- The fifth letter is the single identifying number, and it has no additional significance.

-- And the last letter is alphabet and it is a unique identifying entity.
+- The last letter is the alphabet, and it is a unique identifying entity.

 Difference between PAN and TAN

-- PAN is basically required by every tax payer but in case of TAN, the same shall be taken by individuals or assessee who are paying or collecting TCS or TDS.
+- Every taxpayer requires PAN, but in the case of TAN, it is applicable to individuals or assessee who pay or collect TCS or TDS.

-– In case of a citizen of India – Form 49A shall apply.
+– In the case of a citizen of India, Form 49A shall apply.

-It should also be noted that there are certain similarities in case of PAN and TAN amongst which the major ones are listed below:
+The necessary form in the case of TAN is Form 49 B. It should also be noted that there are certain similarities in the case of PAN and TAN, amongst which the major ones are listed below:

-- The maximum number of PAN and TAN which can be held by an assessee shall be limited to one.
+- The maximum number of PANs and TANs that an assessee can hold shall be limited to one.

-- The identifying code of PAN and TAN are 10-digit alphanumerical code.
+- The identifying codes of PAN and TAN are 10-digit alphanumeric codes.